Bernard Widrow

-Bernard Widrow (born December 24, 1929) is an American professor of electrical engineering at Stanford University.
-He is the co-inventor of the Widrow–Hoff least mean squares filter (LMS) adaptive algorithm with his then doctoral student Ted Hoff.
-The LMS algorithm led to the ADALINE and MADALINE artificial neural networks and to the backpropagation technique.
-He made other fundamental contributions to the development of signal processing in the fields of geophysics, adaptive antennas, and adaptive filtering.
+Bernard Widrow (December 24, 1929 – September 30, 2025) was an American professor of electrical engineering at Stanford University known for his work on artificial neural networks.
+He co-invented the Widrow–Hoff least mean squares filter (LMS) adaptive algorithm with his doctoral student Ted Hoff.
+The LMS algorithm led to the ADALINE and MADALINE artificial neural networks, and to the backpropagation technique.
+He made fundamental contributions to the development of digital signal processing in the fields of geophysics, adaptive antennas, and adaptive filtering.

-Widrow is the namesake of "Uncle Bernie's Rule": the training sample size should be 10 times the number of weights in a network.
+Widrow was the namesake of "Uncle Bernie's Rule": the training sample size should be ten times the number of weights in a network.